previous next up top

 BER MetaOCaml is in the spirit of the original MetaOCaml by Taha, Calcagno and contributors but has been completely re-written using different algorithms and techniques.
 The old MetaOCaml code still runs with little or no changes.
 Overall, BER MetaOCaml aims at the most harmonious way of integrating staging with OCaml, minimizing the differences.
 It becomes easier to keep MetaOCaml up-to-date and ensure its long-term viability.

 BER MetaOCaml has been re-structured to minimize the amount of changes to the OCaml type-checker and to separate the `kernel' from the `user-level'.
 The kernel is a set of patches and additions to OCaml, responsible for producing and type-checking code values.
-Processing of built code values -- so-called `running' -- is user-level.
-Currently the user-level metalib supports printing, and byte-compiling and linking of code values.
-Users may add other ways of running the code, for example, compiling it to machine code, C or LLVM -- without any need to hack into (Meta)OCaml or even recompile it.
+The processing of built code values -- so-called `running' -- is user-level.
+Currently the user-level metalib supports printing, type-checking, byte- and native- compiling and linking of code values.
+In addition, the generated code can be `offshored' -- converted to the intermediate, imperative language which may then be transcribed to C, OpenCL, LLVM, etc.

 BER MetaOCaml is almost entirely backwards compatible with the original MetaOCaml.
-To the user, the two major differences of BER MetaOCaml are as follows (see below on this page for the detailed explanation):
+To the user, the major differences of BER MetaOCaml are as follows (see below on this page for the detailed explanation):

 The file NOTES.txt in the BER MetaOCaml distribution describes the features of BER MetaOCaml in more detail and outlines directions for further development.
 The R&D program is extensive, ranging from the staging theory to the developing of translators of the generated code to C, LLVM, and other targets.
 There is fun and tasks for everyone.
 Hopefully the release of BER MetaOCaml would incite using and researching typed meta-programming.